Rudi Fehr: Honors

 Fehr, along with his co-editor (and daughter) Kaja Fehr, were nominated for the Academy Award for Best Film Editing for Prizzi's Honor (1985).

 In 1983, Fehr was awarded the Grand Medal of Merit by the president of West Germany, which acknowledged Fehr's work in establishing the sister city relationship of West Berlin and Los Angeles.
 In 1986, he was a member of the jury at the 36th Berlin International Film Festival.
 Fehr served as a board member of the Motion Picture Editors Guild.
 In 1990 Fehr received the Order of Merit of Berlin, again recognizing his work on establishing the city partnership with Berlin.

 Fehr had been selected as a member of the American Cinema Editors shortly after its founding in 1950, and in 1993 he received the American Cinema Editors Career Achievement Award.

 Selected filmography

-The director and release year of each film are indicated in parenthesis.
+The director and release year of each film are indicated in parentheses.